Receiving a salary increase or raise feels terrific. Congratulations! Now it’s time to thank your boss for the raise with an appreciation message.

-How To Thank Your Boss For The Raise
+How To Thank Your Boss For A Raise

 A thank-you note is the easiest way to thank your boss for a salary increment or increase.